 Dan and Karen Davis

 Life’s journey often takes many twists and turns, leading to people, places, and events never imagined.
-It Is this surprising quality of life that always resonates with Dan and Karen Davis when they say, “You don’t know what you don’t know.”
+It is this surprising quality of life that always resonates with Dan and Karen Davis when they say, “You don’t know what you don’t know.”

 Dan and Karen’s early lives were two very different paths, not expected to cross.
 But through many twists, turns, valleys, and bumps, their paths intersected and became one.

 On June 1, 1944, Dan was born in Salem, Indiana to Robert and Wanda (Zink) Davis.
-While Roberts served in WWII, Dan and his mother lived in Salem.
+While Robert served in WWII, Dan and his mother lived in Salem.
 In 1949, Robert moved his young family to a fifteen acre farm, three miles from town.
 Not long after, Dan’s two brothers Tony and Dave were born, followed by his sister Marla.

 Eventually, the family farmed one hundred twenty acres while raising cows, pigs, and chickens.
 All four children helped do the chores needed to farm successfully, learning the value of hard work.
 In addition to farming, Robert worked at the Smith Cabinet Factory.
-For much of Dan’s Childhood, Wanda stayed home with her children.
+For much of Dan’s childhood, Wanda stayed home with her children.
 As Dan and his siblings grew older, however, she started working at BF Goodrich.

 It was not until later in life that Dan better understood why his parents worked so hard.
 When they moved to the country, Dan and his siblings should have attended a small, one-room schoolhouse nearby.
 However, Robert and Wanda wanted the children to attend school in Salem.
 Dan said, “My parents paid for us to go to Salem because they thought we would get a better education.
 It was their gift to us, though I did not realize it at the time.”